Tripura Upanishad: Name

 The title Tripura means "three cities".
-It refers to the Tantric idea that everything including the transcendental reality is of triadic form and function, manifesting from one unity.
-The triads occur, for example, as "creator, creation, and the process of creativity", "will, action and knowledge", "knower, object of knowledge, and the process of knowing", three Devas, three Shaktis (energies), three svaras (musical notes), and others.
-These all simultaneously emerge from, and coalesce into, Tripurasundari Devi.
-She is epistemologically envisioned, states Brooks, as "the measurer, the measuring and the thing measured"; She has the nature of Shiva, Shakti and Atman (soul, self); She is all creation in latent and manifested forms; and She establishes the nondualistic identity of the Absolute Brahman with the individual soul (Atman), states Brooks.
+It refers to the Tantric idea that everything, including the transcendental reality is of triadic form and function, manifesting from one unity.
+The triads occur, for example, as "creator, creation, and the process of creativity", "will, action and knowledge", "knower, object of knowledge, and the process of knowing", three Devas, three Shaktis (energies), three svaras (musical notes), and other forms.
+These simultaneously emerge from and coalesce into Tripurasundari Devi.

+Brooks states that she is epistemologically envisioned as "the measurer, the measuring and the thing measured"; She has the nature of Shiva, Shakti and Atman (soul, self); she is all creation in latent and manifested forms; and she establishes the nondualistic identity of the Absolute Brahman with the individual soul (Atman), states Brooks.

-The term Upanishad means it is knowledge or "hidden doctrine" text that belongs to the corpus of Vedanta literature collection presenting the philosophical concepts of Hinduism and considered the highest purpose of its scripture, the Vedas.
+The term Upanishad means it is knowledge or "hidden doctrine" text that belongs to the corpus of Vedanta literature presenting the philosophical concepts of Hinduism and considered the highest purpose of its scripture, the Vedas.